 •FNR4660 Natural Resource Policy and Economics

 These courses are designed to give students a broad understanding of marine ecosystems, quantitative research methods, and the policies that influence marine resource management.
-Students work closely with a faculty adviser to create an individualized curriculum plan of at least 18 approved electives.
+Students work closely with a faculty adviser to create an individualized curriculum plan of at least 18 credits of Approved Electives.
 These can include courses on resource management, human dimensions, conservation, quantitative population assessment and other areas.
 Students must complete a curriculum plan and have it approved by the program undergraduate coordinator before they reach 70 credits.

 Information on joining the Marine Sciences major.